demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 ### symantec-dlp-get-incident-details
 ***
-Returns the details of the specified incident.
+Returns details of the specified incident.

 #### Base Command